-Participation in thirteen of fourteen weekly discussions is required.
+Participation in seven weekly discussions is required.
 The discussions are on topics raised in an article or video clip (usually TED).
-Students are required to comment on the importance of the topics covered and on the usefulness of solutions, recommendations provided.
 The discussions take place in Canvas forums and where students will post their views and comment on posts by two classmates.